neomutt/neomutt.github.io/_distro/freebsd.md

 ## Removal <a class="offset" id="remove"></a>

-To remove neomutt, run `pkg delete neomutt`.
+To remove NeoMutt, run `pkg delete neomutt`.
 Again, you'll be asked to confirm with a 'Y'.

 ```reply